ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 1. Type **help** into the messaging form.
 The bot should respond with some guidance.
 2. Now enter **new event** to start gathering data for a new event record.
 We use {{site.data.keyword.conversationshort}} slots to collect all the necessary input.
 3. First up is the event identifier or name.
 Quotes are required.
 They allow entering more complex names.
-Enter **"Meetup: IBM Cloud"** as the event name. (**ToDo** - not able to pass that stage.)
+Enter **"Meetup: IBM Cloud"** as the event name.
+The event name is defined as a pattern-based entity **eventName**.
+It supports different kinds of double quotes at the beginning and ending.
 4. Next is the event location.
 Input is based on the [system entity **sys-location**](https://console.bluemix.net/docs/services/conversation/system-entities.html#system-entity-details).
 As a limitation, only cities recognized by {{site.data.keyword.conversationshort}} can be used.
 Try **Friedrichshafen** as a city.
 5. Contact information such as an email address or URI for a website is asked for in the next step.
 Start with **https://www.ibm.com/events**.
 We use a pattern-based entity for that field.
 6. The next questions are gathering date and time for the begin and end. **sys-date** and **sys-time** are used which allow for different input formats.
 Use **next Thursday** as start date, **6 pm** for the time, **2018-10-21** and **22:00** for the end date and time.